jbannick/prompt_eng_hello/README.md

 # Code Assist Prompt Engineering (<strong>CAPE</strong>) - Hello Worlds!
 ## Objective
-A collection of Prompt Sets that generate Hello World code in different coding languages.
+A collection of Prompt Sets that generate Hello World! code in different coding languages.

-Particularly some of the TIOBE top in-demand languages.
+Particularly some of the <a href="https://www.tiobe.com/tiobe-index/">TIOBE</a> top in-demand languages.

 * Katas for languages I know
-* Entry points for languages I do not know
+* Gateway projects for languages I do not know

 ## About